lsst-dm/dm_dev_guide/docs/package_docs.rst

 COPYRIGHT
 ---------

-We assert copyright information in a centralized ``COPYRIGHT`` file, located in the repository's root rather than attempting to track copyright in each file separately within a package.
+We assert copyright information in a centralized :file:`COPYRIGHT` file, located in the repository's root, instead of in individual source files.
-Using a ``COPYRIGHT`` file allows us to maintain copyright information more effectively than in source code comments.
+Using a :file:`COPYRIGHT` file allows us to maintain copyright information more effectively than in source code comments.
-(See `RFC-45 <https://jira.lsstcorp.org/browse/RFC-45>`_ for background on this policy).
+(See :jira:`RFC-45` and `this article from the Software Freedom Law Center <https://softwarefreedom.org/resources/2012/ManagingCopyrightInformation.html>`_ for background on this policy).

-Some code written before construction officially started will have an LSST Corporation copyright and this should not be changed unless it has erroneously been used for code after construction began in August 2015.
 During LSST construction, copyright is asserted by your employer and not centrally by AURA.

-The ``COPYRIGHT`` file should include a line for each legal entity that contributed to the package.
+The :file:`COPYRIGHT` file should include a line for each legal entity that contributed to the package.
 A common example may look like:

 .. code-block:: text